chornbeck1/DataCommSocketsProject/README.md

 RANDOM DATA FILES:
 Test execution of this program requires ~200 1MB and above files in /clientFiles and /serverFiles.
-Before running any test programs, user must first run CreateDataFiles.sh to populate these directories.
+Before running any test programs, user must first run Setup.sh or CreateDataFiles.sh to populate these directories.
 The script can be modified to change the file sizes.
 Final size will be blockSize*blockCount.
 Default size is 1024*1024=1MiB.
-Similarly, running RemoveDataFiles.sh will clean up and delete all extra data files in these directories, to prevent a ton of space from being used.
+Similarly, running Cleanup.sh or RemoveDataFiles.sh will clean up and delete all extra data files in these directories, to prevent a ton of space from being used.

 TEST
-The script bashScript.sh was provided to use as a test bench for testing the client/server.
-It hasn't been modified and should work correctly straight off.
+The script Run.sh was created to use as a test bench for testing the client/server.
+This script runs 100 clients with commands to connect, get, put, exit.
+Problems were encountered when running the provided looping script, so the loop was unrolled and turned into Run.sh.
 Before running, make sure you launch TigerS, preferably in its own terminal window, using ./TigerS in this directory.